 Employee Experience is based largely on employees’ perception of what is going on, and not always on the reality of what occurs.
 It also relies heavily on whether expectations are aligned with the actual experience.
 This is why two employees, working in nearly identical environments or cultures, can have vastly differing Employee Experiences.
 The Employee Experience (EX), therefore, depends largely on perceptions and expectations.
 Employee experience is not limited to an employee’s interactions, it can be anything the employee sees, feels, or hears while they are working for a company.
 Remember that every interaction an employee has from start to finish will greatly affect their overall employee experience.

-As we did research for the book “The Employee Experience: How to Attract Talent, Retain Top Performers, and Drive Results,” we reviewed over 40 million survey responses.
+As we did the research for the book “The Employee Experience: How to Attract Talent, Retain Top Performers, and Drive Results,” we reviewed over 40 million survey responses.
 We developed this equation as a result of what we found:

 Experiences + Expectations + Perceptions

 Unmet Expectations + Unmet Experiences

 Most organizations fail to understand this concept.
-They believe that creating a stellar EX is a matter of tossing out a few perks that they believe to be universally appealing, then calling themselves “great places to work.”
+They believe that creating a stellar Employee Experience is a matter of tossing out a few perks that they believe to be universally appealing, then calling themselves “great places to work.”
 This may work for a new employee, but over the course of the employee’s journey it wears off.
-Their workers are still disengaged, and they move on to places where their EX is better aligned with what they’re looking for.
+Their workers are still disengaged, and they move on to places where their Employee Experience is better aligned with what they’re looking for.
 Everyone has their own idea of what a perfect employee experience looks like.
 As a company, it is important to recognize what matters most to your employees and cater to their needs and wants.
 Utilizing an employee experience platform can help you accomplish this.

 What is the Definition of Employee Engagement?
 What is Employee Well-being?